shardrunner/libdl/README.md

 The test functions written in Catch2 are in the tests folder.

 There is also a graphical interface in the form of a *jupyter notebook* with pybindings.
-This allows more flexibility with training data sources.
+This allows more flexibility with training data sources and it also handles the project.

 A rudimentary logging is implemented with *spdlog*.
 The log files are piped to the std::out and written execution directory.